 How tearing his ACL worked out as a good bargain for Bok Pollard

+As you’d expect from a man who drives a hard bargain on the field‚ Handre Pollard has no problem spotting a transaction weighted in his favour off it.

-To tear an anterior cruciate ligament (ACL) and not miss a Test is a bargain‚ Pollard cheerily declared after he was named in the Springbok starting team for Friday’s Test against Georgia.
+To tear an anterior cruciate ligament (ACL) and not miss a Test is a bargain‚ Pollard cheerily declared after he was named in the Springbok starting team for Friday’s Test against Georgia at Loftus.

-It is that kind of matter-of-fact‚ ice-in-the-vein assessment on which the Boks have come to rely and which helped propel them to the Rugby World Cup title in Japan in 2019.
+It is that kind of matter-of-fact‚ ice-in-the-vein assessment on which the Springboks have come to rely and which helped propel them to the Rugby World Cup title in Japan in 2019.

 After suffering some kicking blues early in the campaign Pollard became the chief orchestrator and driving force of the team in the knockout stages.